fnjoin/sample-deployment-events/README.md

 # sample-deployment-events

 A sample spring-boot app that uses *Kubernetes API for Java* to detect important deployment events.
-Specifically, if detects when a *Deployment* has started and when it is finished.
+Specifically, if detects when a *Deployment* has started and when it finishes.

 ### Build Pre-requisites

 - JDK 11
-- `kubectl`

 ### Running Pre-requisites

-- Access to a Kubernetes cluster
+- Access to a Kubernetes cluster via `kubectl`
-- A namespace where you schedule some deployments (`dev` by default)
+- A namespace where you can schedule some deployments (`dev` by default)
 - The `team` label assigned to all deployments that you want this app to pay attention to

 ### Building/Running the app